fleetdm/fleet/handbook/engineering/README.md

 > Response SLAs help us measure and guarantee the responsiveness that a customer [can expect](https://fleetdm.com/handbook/company#values) from Fleet.
 But SLAs aside, when a Fleet customer has an emergency or other time-sensitive situation ongoing, it is Fleet's priority to help them find them a solution quickly.

-#### 2. PR reviews
+#### PR reviews

 Pull requests may be routed through the oncall engineer for review.

-For PRs from the community, the community contact ([Kathy](https://github.com/ksatter)) will request review from the oncall. ([Kathy](https://github.com/ksatter))will review all PRs to the Fleet documentation, and she will either merge (for typo fixes, when only documentation files are changed) or request a review from the current oncall (for changes to code samples, or to the meaning of the text).
+For PRs from the community, the community contact ([Kathy](https://github.com/ksatter)) will request review from the oncall. ([Kathy](https://github.com/ksatter)) will review all PRs to the Fleet documentation, and she will either merge (for typo fixes, when only documentation files are changed) or request a review from the current oncall (for changes to code samples, or to the meaning of the text).

 In either case, if the oncall engineer has the knowledge and confidence to review, they should go ahead and do so.
 Otherwise, they should request a review from an engineer with the appropriate domain knowledge.
 It is the oncall engineer's responsibility to confirm that these PRs are moved forward (either by review with feedback or merge).

-#### 3. Customer success meetings
+#### Customer success meetings

 The oncall engineer is encouraged to attend some of the customer success meetings during the week.
 Post a message to the #g-customer-experience Slack channel requesting invitations to upcoming meetings.

 This has a dual purpose of providing more context for how our customers use Fleet.
 The engineer should actively participate and provide input where appropriate (if not sure, please ask your manager or organizer of the call).

-#### 4. Improve documentation
+#### Improve documentation

 The oncall engineer is asked to read, understand, test, correct, and improve at least one doc page per week.
 Our goal is to 1, ensure accuracy and verify that our deployment guides and tutorials are up to date and work as expected.
 And 2, improve the readability, consistency, and simplicity of our documentation – with empathy towards first-time users.
 See [Writing documentation](https://fleetdm.com/handbook/marketing#writing-documentation) for writing guidelines, and don't hesitate to reach out to [#g-digital-experience](https://fleetdm.slack.com/archives/C01GQUZ91TN) on Slack for writing support.
 A backlog of documentation improvement needs is kept [here](https://github.com/orgs/fleetdm/projects/40/views/10).